 Desk reviews are essentially an overarching appraisal of an institution’s award administration capacity.
-These reviews include four core review areas: General Management, Accounting System, Federal Financial Report (FFR) Reconciliation, and American Recovery and Reinvestment Act of 2009 (ARRA) Reporting Procedures Review (as needed).
+These reviews include four core review areas: General Management, Accounting System, Award Cash Management (ACM$) Reconciliation, and American Recovery and Reinvestment Act of 2009 (ARRA) Reporting Procedures Review (as needed).
 By gathering information in these four core areas, CAAR assesses the extent to which an awardee maintains a controlled environment within which awards are likely to be administered in compliance with Federal regulations and NSF agreement provisions.
 The process also ensures that NSF’s recipient institutions are utilizing sound business and administrative practices in order to achieve the purpose of their grant-funded projects.
 CAAR performs approximately 120 desk reviews every year.

 In some cases, desk reviews are scheduled in advance of a site visit.
 Desk reviews may also be performed on awardees whose prior monitoring activities include a desk review, site visit, or both.
 These desk reviews may include both the standard review and/or a review of ARRA related information.
 CAAR will document changes in policies and procedures since the last monitoring activity and any related concerns identified during the review will be noted in the summary report.